Pre-order the first book on the films of Joachim Trier

 Co-writer Eskil Vogt

 Eskil Vogt is a Norwegian writer and director; his first feature was Blind.
 Vogt has also co-written all of Joachim Trier’s short and features with him.
 For each film, Vogt and Trier discuss the ideas for a script, and then Vogt writes up the script himself.
-Vogt remains involved in the entire process of making the film — from casting to the final edit — although he no longer attends the shoot (as he did for Reprise).
+Vogt remains involved in the entire process of making the films, from casting to the final edit.
+He no longer attends the shoot (as he did for Reprise).
 Vogt and Trier are close friends, and they remain in close contact throughout the shoot.
 (Source: Seventh Row interview with Eskil Vogt)

 Cinematographer Jakob Ihre

-Swedish cinematographer Jakob Ihre met Trier at film school, and they collaborated on Trier’s first four features and all of his shorts.
-Ihre has shot films and commercials in Scandinavia and the US, including The End of the Tour (2015), starring Jesse Eisenberg who would later star in Louder Than Bombs (2015).
-He is now probably best known for his BAFTA-winning work as the cinematographer on the TV series Chernobyl (2019).
+Swedish cinematographer Jakob Ihre met Trier at film school.
+They collaborated on Trier’s first four features and all of his shorts.
+Ihre has shot films and commercials in Scandinavia and the US, including The End of the Tour (2015).
+He received a BAFTA for his work as the cinematographer on the TV series Chernobyl (2019).

-“He’s very unique, Joachim.
-He’s very talented with a very clear vision.
-He’s very knowledgeable and very hands on.
-He is the textbook definition of a film director: he directs everyone – not only the actors but all the department heads.
+“He’s very unique, Joachim, very talented with a very clear vision, very knowledgeable and very hands on.
+He is the textbook definition of a film director.
+He directs everyone – not only the actors but all the department heads.
 But he still remains a wonderful team player and collaborator who makes everyone feel like it’s their film, too.
 I find that the crews on his sets really, really care about the film!
 The films become very personal, not only because of the scripts, but also because of the making of it.
-Everyone is really putting so much into them because we really feel we are part of the making of the film”. – Jakob Ihre
+We really feel we are part of the making of the film”. – Jakob Ihre

 Actor Anders Danielsen Lie

-Though Anders Danielsen Lie made his first film as a child (the unexpected hit Herman (1990)), and his mother is Norwegian actress Tone Danielsen, Reprise was the first film he made as an adult.
-The collaboration with Trier was so successful that Trier and Vogt wrote Oslo, August 31st specifically for Lie to star in.
+Anders Danielsen Lie made his first film as a child (the unexpected hit Herman (1990)).
+His mother is Norwegian actress Tone Danielsen, who actually plays his mother in Reprise.
+Reprise was the first film he made as an adult.
+Trier and Vogt wrote Oslo, August 31st specifically for Lie to star in.
 Lie has since worked in film and television in Norway, France, and the US.

 “I think [Joachim] believes that the more complexity, the better.
-Most of the time, with other directors, I don’t always think that that’s a good idea, to aim for more complexity or ambivalence.
+With other directors, I don’t always think that that’s a good idea, to aim for more complexity or ambivalence.
 But with him, it works.” – Anders Danielsen Lie, Seventh Row interview

 “Joachim is very involving.
 He likes to direct a lot.
-There is almost no other director I could discuss psychological issues in depth with on set because it’s just not so productive.
+There is almost no other director I could discuss psychological issues in depth with on set.
+It’s just not so productive.
 You have to find solutions.
 But with Joachim, it’s just the way that we like to work together.
 He’s also not afraid of being very analytical and very honest about almost everything.
 You can go really deep between two takes.” – Anders Danielsen Lie, Seventh Row interview

 Joachim Trier’s short films